dcrankshaw/datascience-sp14/lab2/pandas.md

 will launch a browser window with the `iPython Dashboard`.
 [IPython notebook](http://ipython.org/) provides an interactive environment for using Python.
 Click on `New Notebook` to create a new notebook.
-We'll first import `pylab`, library support for plotting.
-Next import the Pandas library and create a simple DataFrame, by running
+We'll first import `pylab`, a library that supports plotting and direct plots to be shown line.
+Next we will import the Pandas library and create a simple DataFrame, by running

     from pylab import *
+    %matplotlib inline
     import pandas as pd
     df = pd.DataFrame( { 'a' : [1, 2, 3, 4], 'b': [ 'w', 'x', 'y', 'z'] })